The deep dive

 Worth watching next

-Standard Chartered's USDC integration extends beyond Singapore to Hong Kong and the UAE, and which other G-SIBs follow the single-onboarding model.
+- Whether Standard Chartered’s USDC integration extends beyond Singapore to Hong Kong and the UAE, and which other G-SIBs follow the single-onboarding model; separately, whether BNY‘s USDC mint-and-burn capability extends to additional stablecoin issuers, per the bank’s stated intent.

-- Hong Kong's next consultation on the DLT-settlement framework for tokenised government and corporate bonds, expected Q3 2026.
+- Hong Kong’s Q3 2026 consultation on the DLT-settlement framework for tokenised government and corporate bonds is the next concrete step in the FSTB-HKMA work programme.

 Forward